 Section 1.
 General Powers.
-The business and affairs of the corporation shall be managed by or under the direction of the Board of Directors, except as otherwise required by the General Corporation Law of the State of Delaware or as provided in the certificate of incorporation (including any certificate of designations relating to any series of preferred stock).
+The business and affairs of the corporation shall be managed by or under the direction of the Board of Directors, except as otherwise required by the DGCL or as provided in the certificate of incorporation (including any certificate of designations relating to any series of preferred stock).